fstnetwork/module-api/06-Airdrop/03-Create_Airdrop.md

 ## Parameters
-### Request
+### Request
   - `listId`: ID of the airdrop list.
   - `itemId`: ID of the item(token/voucher) to drop.
   - `budget`: Budget for the airdrop.
-The format is Decimaled Number.
+The format is Decimaled Number.
   - `invokeTime`: The airdrop invoke time.
 The format is Unix Timestamp in millisecond resolution.

 ### Response
   - `transaction`: UNSIGNED raw transaction format in Ethereum.
-  - `submitToken`: The value for [SubmitSignedTransaction API](https://github.com/funderstoken/module-api/tree/master/SubmitSignedTransaction).
+  - `submitToken`: The value for [SubmitSignedTransaction API](https://github.com/funderstoken/module-api/tree/master/SubmitSignedTransaction).